 The latest OAIC report on the Notifiable Data Breaches scheme, covering the three months to 30 September, revealed that the privacy watchdog had received 245 notifications of breaches from Australian companies.

 The health sector was responsible for 45 breaches; followed by the finance sector (35); legal, accounting and management services (34), and education (16).
 Organisations in the personal services sector, which includes employment, training and recruitment agencies, child care centres, vets and community services, reported 13 breaches to the OAIC.

 “Companies need to be better at respecting the people who put trust in them to safeguard data,” Llewellyn told Computerworld.
 “Personal data should be considered a toxic asset and minimised/destroyed as soon as possible.”

 A failure to lock down access S3 buckets has been linked to a number of high-profile privacy breaches, including a security researcher in 2017 revealing that thousands of records held by Australian government agencies had been inadvertently made available online.

-In February this year, Amazon made AWS Trusted Advisor's S3 Bucket Permissions Check available for free to all of the customers of its cloud service.
+In February last year, Amazon made AWS Trusted Advisor's S3 Bucket Permissions Check available for free to all of the customers of its cloud service.
 The tool identifies S3 buckets that are publicly available.

 Previously it was available only to the service provider’s Business and Enterprise support customers.